MPC Frequently Asked Questions

 The MPC program is NOT a lockstep program.
 However, completing the theory-based classes is a required foundation for applying those theories to practice.
 Once those classes are complete, you can take the application core classes and electives in any order.
 Once you have been admitted to the program, you will want to meet with Professor Helen Hodgson, program director, to plan a course of study.

-Depending on how heavy your typical workload is, you should be able to take between three and six credits each semester.
+Depending on how heavy your typical workload is, you should be able to take between three and seven credits each semester.
 Whether you attend part-time or full-time (seven credits or more) is up to you, and you may choose to take a semester off.
 The 36-credit-hour program is designed so that students can complete the program in two calendar years, but many students choose to complete the program at a slower pace.
 As long as you attend one class a year, you are considered in good standing (although we wouldn't recommend it!).
 If you leave the program for three consecutive semesters, you will have to reapply.

 One of the greatest assets of the MPC program is our students.
 The professional and personal experiences each student brings to the classroom are invaluable.
 Our students are committed to being successful and to sharing knowledge with others.